imelon2/evm-block-benchmark/README.md

 👉 https://imelon2.github.io/evm-block-benchmark/

 > [!IMPORTANT]
-> Due to GitHub Pages policies, the blockchain RPC provider URL must use either HTTPS or localhost.
+> Due to GitHub Pages policies, the blockchain RPC provider URL must use either HTTPS or localhost.</br>
 > If your provider uses HTTP (not HTTPS), you cannot directly use the tool on GitHub Pages due to security policies.
 Follow next steps to run the tool locally

 </br>